arthurcurrycb/saas-dashboard-powerbi/README.md

 ### 💡 Key Learnings

 - Structure and naming consistency make a big difference in project clarity
-- Not every metric needs to exist from the start — but every metric created must be validated
+- Not every metric needs to exist from the start, but every metric created must be validated
 - Visual clarity comes from both good design and good data structure

 ---